Scientific Programme Committee

 Mayo Clinic College of Medicine

-David W Dodick, MD, FRCP (C), FACP, is Professor of Neurology at the Mayo Clinic College of Medicine.
-He is the Founder and Program Director of the Mayo Clinic Neurology Residency Program and Headache Medicine Fellowship Program.
-He is the Founder and Medical Director of the Mayo Clinic Headache Program as well as the Comprehensive Concussion Center at Mayo Clinic in Phoenix, Arizona.
-Dr Dodick is board certified by the Royal College of Physicians and Surgeons of Canada and the American Board of Psychiatry and Neurology.
-He also holds United Council for Neurologic Subspecialties certification in headache medicine and American Board of Psychiatry and Neurology certification in vascular neurology.
+David W. Dodick, MD, FRCP (C), FACP, is Professor of Neurology at the Mayo Clinic College of Medicine and a consultant in neurology at the Mayo Clinic, in Scottsdale, Arizona.
+He is the Director of the Headache Program and the Sport Neurology and Concussion Program at Mayo Clinic in Arizona.
+He is an Adjunct Professor in the Department of Neurosciences, Norwegian University of Science and Technology.
+Dr. Dodick is board certified by the Royal College of Physicians and Surgeons of Canada and the American Board of Psychiatry and Neurology (ABPN).
+He also holds United Council for Neurologic Subspecialties certification in headache medicine and ABPN certification in vascular neurology.